-A. Every member must complete 15 hours of continuing legal education during each compliance year as provided by this article.
-No more than three credit hours may be given for completion of self-study activities during any compliance year.
+- A. Every member must complete 15 hours of continuing legal education during each compliance year as provided by this article.
+No more than three credit hours may be given for completion of self-study activities during any compliance year. - B. At least three of the 15 hours must be devoted to legal ethics/professional responsibility subjects.
+One of the three legal ethics/professional responsibility hours may be completed through self-study. - C. A person who has elected inactive status, been suspended or disbarred, or resigned, and who desires to return to active status, must comply with the requirements of (A) and (B).
+The MCLE regulations may authorize the MCLE Department to automatically defer these requirements for a member who elects inactive status during a compliance year.

-- B. At least three of the 15 hours must be devoted to legal ethics/professional responsibility subjects.
-One of the three legal ethics/professional responsibility hours may be completed through self-study. - C. All persons admitted, and any person who has been suspended, disbarred, or who has resigned pursuant to Article X of the State Bar Rules, or who has resigned pursuant to Article III of the State Bar Rules, or who has been suspended pursuant to Section 8 of this Article, or who has taken inactive status pursuant to Section 81.052, Texas Government Code, and who desires to return to active status shall be required, in addition to such other requirements as the State Bar Rules may contain, to comply with the requirements of Section 6(A) and 6(B) hereof. - D. Accredited continuing legal education and self-study completed within a 12-month period immediately preceding a member's initial compliance year may be used to meet the educational requirement for the initial compliance year.
-Exception: Credit for the educational activity entitled "The Guide to the Basics of Law Practice," sponsored by the Texas Center for Legal Ethics and Professionalism, completed anytime during the third year of law school or during the initial compliance year, may be used toward meeting the educational requirements for the initial compliance year. - E. Accredited continuing legal education and self-study completed during any compliance year in excess of the minimum 15 hour requirement for such period will be applied to the following compliance year's requirement.
+- D. Accredited continuing legal education and self-study completed within a 12-month period immediately preceding a member's initial compliance year may be used to meet the educational requirement for the initial compliance year.
+Credit for the Justice James A Baker Guide to Ethics and Professionalism in Texas sponsored by the Texas Center for Legal Ethics, may count toward the MCLE requirements for a member's initial compliance year if the course is completed during the member's third year of law school or the 12-month period preceding the member's initial compliance year. - E. Accredited continuing legal education and self-study completed during any compliance year in excess of the minimum 15 hour requirement for such period will be applied to the following compliance year's requirement.
 This carryover provision applies to one year only.